urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch4.markdown

     [4 0 1]                           ::    bump /1

 (The pseudocode in the comments is not in any way described.
-If you have trouble figuring it out, that's okay, but you may not be tall enough for the ride.)
+If you have trouble figuring it out, that's okay, because it should make itself obvious by the end of the document.)

 Test this by running: